reblogged from everybodyhatesbrent-deactivated

 I read it but I don’t really have a response it made me too happy lol

-Anonymous asked: damn so much hate on you for no reason
+Anonymous said: damn so much hate on you for no reason

 Oh well like I’ve said a million times before..
 I just let em hate and watch the money pile up. =)